Office: 105C Caldwell

 World Learning/School for International Training

 Following his graduation from Franklin & Marshall College in 2011, Bryan worked for a year outside of DC as an advocacy coordinator for a mental health intervention being implemented in eastern regions of the Democratic Republic of Congo.
-In 2012 he returned to school to receive a master’s in public health from Johns Hopkins University.
-During his time at JHU, he focused his coursework and research on mental health interventions, while working on studies in Uganda and east Baltimore.
+In 2012 he returned to school and received a master’s in public health from Johns Hopkins University.
+During his time at JHU, he focused his coursework and research on mental health interventions in developing countries, while working on studies in Uganda and east Baltimore.

 Research & Activities:

-At UNC he is interested in exploring the increased attention to psychiatric care in global health and the production of psychiatric data and knowledge in mental health studies in east Africa.
-His master’s thesis will explore the ways in which the Movement for Global Mental Health discusses and implements psycho-pharmaceutical interventions through discourse and ethnographic analysis.
+At UNC he is interested in exploring the increased attention to psychiatric care in global health and the production of psychiatric data and knowledge in mental health environments.
+Working in Tanzania, he plans to explore how the priorities of global health and psychiatry shape the practices and experience of psychiatric care.
+His recent master’s thesis focused on ways in which Global Mental Health researchers talked about and used pharmaceuticals in their research-intervention trials.

-For the summer of 2016, Bryan studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Foreign Languages and Area Studies Summer (FLAS) Fellowship awarded by the UNC African Studies Center.
-He will continue his language study during the 2016-2017 academic year with a yearlong FLAS Fellowship, also through the UNC African Studies Center.
-He is appointed as a Graduate Student Fellow at the UNC Parr Center for Ethics.
-He is a 2016 Royal Air Maroc-ASA Student Travel Award through the African Studies Association.
+During summer of 2016, Bryan studied Swahili at the African Foreign Languages Initiative at the University of Florida through a Foreign Languages and Area Studies Summer (FLAS) Fellowship awarded by the UNC African Studies Center.
+During the 2016-2017 and 2017-2018 academic years, he has received year-long FLAS Fellowships, also through the UNC African Studies Center, to study at the intermediate and advanced level.
+He is also a Graduate Student Fellow at the UNC Parr Center for Ethics.

 Outside of school he enjoys drinking coffee in diners, listening to James Taylor, and watching Parks & Recreation reruns.